ku-mo/1866wiki/docs/00-overview/03-faq.md

 # 🗺️ Land & Rotation

 ## **Who can hold L6 lands?**
-Only:
-- **Top 3 Full Member alliances**
+Only the**top 3 Full Member alliances** are eligible.
-- following weekly rotation

 ---

 ## **Can Associate Members or Non-Members hold L6?**
 No.

-Associate Members must release L6 immediately.
+Associate Members must release any help L6 lands immediately.
 Non-Members may be forcibly stripped of L6 without penalty.

 ---